Insights: Article

 RELATED CONTENT: The secret to cloud migration success isn’t technical

-Kinetic IT works with many organisations with large, complex environments and legacy business-critical systems, and we’ve seen how the intricacies and unique requirements of these organisations can’t always be met by off-the-shelf cloud offerings.
-Cloud providers offer countless products and services, blueprints, and frameworks to meet a vast array of needs, but they don’t consider an organisation’s unique business context and can’t account for every potential complexity.
-Organisations need to ensure they consider whether an off-the-shelf or customised approach is better suited to solving their business challenges, especially when they have legacy data, systems and applications that are critical for operating their business.
+Kinetic IT works with many organisations with large, complex environments and legacy business-critical systems, and we’ve seen how off-the-shelf cloud offerings can’t always meet these organisations’ intricacies and unique requirements.
+Cloud providers offer countless products, services, blueprints, and frameworks to meet various needs.
+Still, they don’t consider an organisation’s unique business context and can’t account for every potential complexity.
+Organisations must consider whether an off-the-shelf or customised approach is better suited to solving their business challenges, especially when they have legacy data, systems and applications critical for operating their business.

-Kinetic IT Enterprise Architect John Jamieson says overlooking data dependencies, system integrations and business processes can be a costly mistake, and it’s easy to see why.
-McKinsey’s 2021 report revealed that missteps in coordinating a migration are inflating migrations costs by 14% and delaying migrations for 38% of companies, and IT research and advisory firm ADAPT claims that deeply ingrained legacy systems and applications are holding Australian organisations back, with 55% of organisations surveyed citing this as their main obstacle.
+Kinetic IT Enterprise Architect John Jamieson warns that overlooking data dependencies, system integrations, and business processes can be costly—and the data backs him up.
+A McKinsey report highlights that missteps in coordinating migrations drive up costs by 14% and delay migrations for 38% of companies.
+Additionally, IT research firm ADAPT notes that deeply ingrained legacy systems and applications are a significant barrier for Australian organisations, with 55% citing them as their primary obstacle.

 RELATED CONTENT: 15 essential steps for a successful cloud migration